 How does PILON affect annual leave and other employee benefits?

 As well as PILON, you’ll have to consider all the other benefits the employee receives from your company and how they’ll be compensated for them when they leave.
+PILON does not have to include benefits that would have accrued during the notice period unless specified in the employment contract.

 First and foremost, there’s the issue of their outstanding annual leave allowance.
 Now, under normal circumstances, an employee could use up their remaining holiday allowance during their notice period.
 With PILON, however, any remaining days will have to be compensated in their final salary payment.